nextflow-io/nextflow/docs/cli.rst

 .. note::
-  When the parameter name is formatted using ``camelCase``, a second parameter is created with the same value using ``kebab-case``, and the other way around.
+  When the parameter name is formatted using ``camelCase``, a second parameter is created with the same value using ``kebab-case``, and vice versa.

 .. warning::
-  When a command line parameter includes one or more glob characters, i.e. wildcards like ``*`` or ``?``, the parameter value needs to be enclosed in quotes to prevent Bash expansion and preserve the glob characters.
+  When a command line parameter includes one or more glob characters, i.e. wildcards like ``*`` or ``?``, the parameter value must to be enclosed in quotes to prevent Bash expansion and preserve the glob characters.
 For example::

         nextflow run <my script> --files "*.fasta"